InsideTerror/cm/README.md

 A sleek, fully client-side receipt and document generator built with pure HTML, CSS, and JavaScript.
 Create professional-looking receipts, invoices, restaurant bills, and hotel folios directly in your browser — no backend required.

+-# This generator is intended for fictional uses ONLY

 ## Features

 - 🧾 **Sales Receipt Generator**